jcjc2019/Master_Chef-1/README.md

 - A user can create, edit, rename, and delete cookbooks.
 - A user can browse and collect Chinese food recipes.
 - A user can create and like food recipes and ingredients.
+- The back-end database contains carefully-crafted authentic Chinese food recipes collected and selected by the designers.
-- A user can learn Chinese food culture and history.
+- A user can learn Chinese food culture and history through the carefully-crafted food recipes.

 ## Built with